bclynch/excursion-explorer/README.md

   - $ gradlew clean
   - cd back to project_folder then react-native run-android
 - To function on the emulator make sure the target of the emulator is Google APIs Intel x86 Atom System Image.
 Also be sure Google Play Services + Google Repository installed

+#Generate Release APK
+- Update version number for build in android/app/build.gradle
+- $ cd android
+- gradlew assembleRelease
+- apk for upload in android/app/build/outputs/apk/app-release.apk
+- To test build run $ react-native run-android --configuration=release (Be sure to uninstall other versions on device first!)
+- Head to the dev console to manage apk updates https://play.google.com/apps/publish/

 #Todos
 - App intro - Look into dynamic routing so only when no data (i.e. first time with app) ==> Use a splash/loading looking screen and route to intro or home based on component did mount check of whether the all countries store exists